-To contact staff members through email, simply type the first letter of the first name of the staff member you wish to contact followed by the last name of the staff member you wish to contact.
-The final step is to attach: @mountainsideschools.org.
-For example, if you wished to contact Ms. Mary Smith (fictitious teacher for example only), you would use this address: msmith@mountainsideschools.org. \Please note that there are a limited number of staff members whose email differs from this norm.
-Don't hesitate to contact building secretary, Lynne Ciasulli at liciasulli@mountainsideschools.org, if you need assistance.
+Most staff members can be contacted through email that aligns with their first initial, last name, followed by @mountainsideschools.org.
+For example, if you wished to contact Mary Smith (fictitious teacher for example only), you would use this address: msmith@mountainsideschools.org. \Please note that there are a limited number of staff members whose email differs from this norm.
+Don't hesitate to contact building secretary, Lynne Ciasulli at leiasulli@mountainsideschools.org, if you need assistance.

-Parents/guardians are reminded that teachers may have limited availability to email, make or return phone calls during the course of the school day, but will make every effort to respond to all outreach within 24 hours.
+Parents/guardians are reminded that teachers may have limited availability to email, or to make or return phone calls during the course of the school day.
+Staff will always make every effort to respond to all outreach within 24 hours.

-All parents/guardians coming to school must sign-in and sign-out in the main office on the visitor log.
+All parents/guardians coming to school must sign-in and sign-out in the main office on the visitor log unless instructed otherwise by school administration.